huggingface/blog/scalable-data-inspection.md

 The *datasets* library has several features that makes it an ideal tool for working with ML datasets: It stores tabular data (e.g. metadata, labels) along with unstructured data (e.g. images, audio) in a common Arrows table. *Datasets* also describes important data semantics through features (e.g. images, audio) and additional task-specific metadata.

-Spotlight directly works on top of the *datasets* library*.* This means that there is no need to copy or pre-process the dataset for data visualization and inspection.
+Spotlight directly works on top of the *datasets* library.
+This means that there is no need to copy or pre-process the dataset for data visualization and inspection.
 Spotlight loads the tabular data into memory to allow for efficient, client-side data analytics.
 Memory-intensive unstructured data samples (e.g. audio, images, video) are loaded lazily on demand.
 In most cases, data types and label mappings are inferred directly from the dataset.
 Here, we visualize the CIFAR-100 dataset with one line of code:

 ```python
 ds = datasets.load_dataset('cifar100', split='test')